 There haven’t been a whole lot of new DSLRs released in recent years.
-With mirrorless technology becoming more prevalent, there was just a couple of new DSLR releases in the past 12 months.
+With mirrorless technology becoming more prevalent, there was just a couple of the best DSLRs released in the past 12 months.

-However, that doesn’t mean that the market isn’t healthy.
+However, that doesn’t mean that the market isn’t healthy (it just isn't quite as healthy as the best mirrorless camera market).
 It still makes up a huge chunk of the options available for those looking for a new camera.
 There’s lots of choice, regardless of whether it’s your first “proper” camera or whether you’re an established professional looking to upgrade to the next model.

 When it comes to determining exactly what the best DSLR is, this is not a super-easy task.
 It’s a common problem when recommending cameras - as it largely depends on the type of photographer you are and where you are in your photographic journey.